freitasgouvea/universal-token-vault/README.md

 - **Gas Efficiency**: The additional checks and decoding processes may lead to higher gas consumption, especially for complex token transactions.
 - **Custom Token Functions**: Support for custom token functions requires precise configuration and testing to ensure compatibility and security.
 - **Single Contract Limitations**: Managing multiple token standards within a single contract may lead to challenges in maintenance and upgrades.
-- **Three tokens patters**: This contract is only able to handle tokens that have some similiarities with the three major tokens patterns (fungilble, non-fungible and semi-fungible).
+- **Three tokens patterns**: This contract is only able to handle tokens that have some similarities with the three common tokens patterns (fungilble, non-fungible and semi-fungible) and uses function that had `from`, `to`, `amount` and/or `id` as parameters.

 ## 🚀 Getting Started